hg1722/fashionista/README.md

 ### Fashion Product Images Dataset

-We first trained a standard conditional GAN on the Fashion Products dataset, and generated different categories of clothing, such as boxers, jeans, t-shirts, etc.
+We first trained a standard conditional GAN on the Fashion Products dataset, and generated different images of clothing conditioned on clothing subtype, such as boxers, jeans, t-shirts, etc.

 ![enter image description here](https://i.imgur.com/7RJfm0S.png) *Sample images of multi-conditional GAN trained after 80 epochs*

 Our next step was to test the multi-conditional aspect of the GAN.
-By conditioning it on attributes for color and clothing attributes instead of a single fashion type feature, we were able to train the GAN to distinguish different colors, but the modifying the style of clothing was still a challenge for the model.
+By conditioning it on attributes for color and clothing attributes instead of a single fashion type feature, we were able to train the GAN to distinguish different colors, but the modifying the subtype of clothing as well was a challenge for the model.
 ![enter image description here](https://i.imgur.com/Tr7OTMj.png) *Images generated from one sample of multi-conditional GAN after training for 30 epochs.
 The GAN was conditioned on color and  type attributes.*